skills/secure-repository-supply-chain/README.md

   <<< Author notes: Header of the course >>>
   Include a 1280×640 image, course title in sentence case, and a concise description in emphasis.
   In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
-  Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
+  Add your open source license, GitHub uses MIT license.
 -->

 # Secure your repository's supply chain